archesproject/arches-dev-training/slides/11-module-08.md

 ## Packages

-- A package contains all the data you'd like loaded into your Arches implementation
+- A package contains all the `data` you'd like loaded into your Arches implementation
-    - business data
+    - business data (and postgres views)
     - concepts/reference data
     - resource models/branches
     - datatypes/functions/widgets
     - map layers

-- Each of these components can be loaded separately
-- The whole package can be loaded from local file system or directly from github
+- The whole package can be loaded from local file system or from github
-- Also contains package specific settings (e.g. load order of business data, date format of business data)
+- Packages contain specific settings (e.g. business data load order and date format)
-- A local package may be updated if you make changes in your deployment of Arches (eg changes to branches and/or resource models)
+- A local package may be updated if you make changes to your Arches instance

 ---